LynxMagnus/mine-support-payment-service/README.md

 Tests that rely on containers to provide databases may be run by passing the suite to be run to the docker-compose command.
 An example command to run the integration tests is shown below.

-`docker-compose -f docker-compose.yaml -f docker-compose.test.yaml run ffc-demo-payment-service sh -c "pm run test:integration"`
+`docker-compose -f docker-compose.yaml -f docker-compose.test.yaml run ffc-demo-payment-service sh -c "npm run test:integration"`

 ### Contract testing